How to Find your OCD Community

 Some of the best and most helpful relationships that I’ve built in the OCD community have been one on one relationships.
 People have either messaged me.
 Or I’ve messaged them.
 We’ve got chatting in the comment sections under posts.
 We have to be mindful of making sure we keep ourselves safe online but some of these relationships have been deal changers for me.
 From strangers to nattering on social media, through to mates chatting over WhatsApp, to meeting up in person (again, please be very careful here!)
 You can make some wonderful relationships whether online or in real life.
 Just remember to set boundaries and keep to them.

 A great way of getting to meet people in real life is through in-person support groups.
 Covid ruined this for a long time but groups are staring to open up again.
-OCD Action has the most incredible list of support groups.
-Please check them out.
+OCD Action has the most incredible list of support groups and I've heard from others that they are so friendly and helpful.
+You can check them out here!

 In the Future